-A board-certified neonatologist with three decades of experience, Christie C. DaVanzo, MD, works with Women’s Hospital and Alamance Regional Medical Center.
+A board-certified neonatologist with three decades of experience, Christie C. DaVanzo, MD, works with Cone Health Women's & Children's Center at Moses Cone Hospital and Alamance Regional Medical Center.
 She is currently active on the NICU morbidity and mortality and pediatric peer review committees.

 She enjoys all areas of newborn critical care – from the intellectual challenge of determining the best approach to treating each patient to the personal satisfaction of being able to treat each newborn as she would her own child.